E. W. Hildick

 Edmund Wallace Hildick (1925–2001) was a prolific children's book author, who wrote under the name E. W. Hildick.
-He wrote, amongst others, the Ghost Squad, Jim Starling, Birdy Jones, Jack McGurk and Lemon Kelly series.
+He wrote, amongst others, the Ghost Squad, Jim Starling, Birdy Jones, Jack McGurk, and Lemon Kelly series.

 Background

-He was born in Bradford, England in 1925.
-After two years service in the RAF, he became a secondary school teacher, then a writer, before moving to the United States to become editor of a literary magazine.
+He was born in Bradford, England, in 1925.
+After two years of service in the RAF, he became a secondary school teacher, then a writer, before moving to the United States to become editor of a literary magazine.
 He was one of the very few British juvenile authors of his generation to achieve success in America.

 He started writing while he was a teacher in a Secondary Modern school at Dewsbury, in the West Riding of Yorkshire in England, his intended audience being "tough, modern kids similar to the ones I teach".
-He died in London England.
+He died in 2001.